muses-code-js/express-workshop-2/_steps/step09.md

 This is because `fs.readFile()` is a non-blocking function.
 Anything that we put after `fs.readFile()` is going to happen immediately after `fs.readFile()` starts, and almost certainly before it finishes.
 If we want to ensure that certain code doesn't run until after a non-blocking function finishes then we must but that code inside of the non-blocking function's callback function.

+In other words, if we don't want to send our response before finishing reading the file, which we don't want,  then we must send the response inside of the `fs.readFile()` function's callback function.
 ## What's in our posts.json file?

 So now that we have read our file from disk, let's have a look at it.